INFP

 - What cognitive functions does the INFP use?

-- The INFP stack is Introverted Feeling (dominant), Extraverted Intuition (auxiliary), Introverted Sensing (tertiary), and Extraverted Thinking (inferior).
-The shadow stack mirrors these with opposite attitudes.
+- The INFP cognitive stack is Introverted Feeling (dominant), Extraverted Intuition (auxiliary), Introverted Sensing (tertiary), and Extraverted Thinking (inferior).
+The shadow stack mirrors these with the opposite attitudes.

 Explore INFP in Depth